pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 ### ERROR failed to fetch latest cli version

-**Note**: This message is a warning and the grype scan still runs with this message.
+**Note**: This message is a warning and the Grype scan still runs with this message.

 The Grype CLI checks for later versions of the CLI by contacting the anchore endpoint over the Internet.